JavaScript / TypeScript SDK

 as mandatory arguments.

-Feature flags can have associated variables that are used to customize their behavior.
+Feature flags can have associated variables that you can use to customize their behavior.
 To retrieve these variables, use the getFeatureFlagVariables()

 method.
 This method checks whether the user is targeted, finds the visitor’s assigned variation, saves it to storage, and sends a tracking request.